-In the WTO Understanding on Commitments in Financial Services, the United States made many reservations and has shown no visible effort to reduce them.
-In addition, some states still have clauses that discriminate against foreign firms that are not granted exemption in the WTO Agreement, such as the law that obligates foreign insurers to renew their licenses every year while in-state insurers have no-time-limit licenses
+In the WTO commitments in financial services, the United States made many reservations and has shown no visible effort to reduce them.
+In addition, some states still have clauses that discriminate against foreign firms that are not granted exemption in the WTO Agreement, such as the law that obligates foreign insurers to renew their licenses every year while in-state insurers have no-time-limit licenses.

-The United States should repeal clauses that discriminate against foreign firms that are not granted exemption in the WTO Agreement.
+The United States should repeal clauses that discriminate against foreign firms and are not granted exemption in the WTO Agreement.
 It is desirable that the United States should discontinue or improve regulations that make entries of foreign firms difficult from the viewpoint of liberalizing financial services.
-Moreover, even with reservations set in place, the United States is the only developed country which imposes such strict collateral requirements for the reinsurance market, which is a market in which extreme internationalization is moving forward.
+Moreover, even with reservations set in place, the United States is the only developed country which imposes such strict collateral requirements for the reinsurance market, in which extreme internationalization is moving forward.
 It is hoped that these requirements will be promptly rescinded or mitigated.